sofa-framework/doc/10_Getting_Started/20_Build/30_Windows.md

 -   **Python** (= 3.12.x)
     Download and install the latest [**Python 3.12 (amd64)**](https://www.python.org/ftp/python/3.12.10/python-3.12.10-amd64.exe).
     Python 3.12 now favor the use of venv.
-We highly recommand it to.
-To bootsstrap it type ``C:\path\to\python3.12 -m venv sofa-venv`` in the folder you want to keep this venv.
-We recommand creating it either in your home dir, in the folder containing both your sources and the build dir.
-Once created, you can activate it by calling ``C:\path\to\sofa-venv\bin\Scripts\activate.bat``.
+We highly recommend it too.
+To bootstrap it type `C:\path\to\python3.12 -m venv sofa-venv` in the folder you want to keep this venv.
+We recommend creating it either in your home directory, in the folder containing both your sources and the build directory.
+Once created, you can activate it by calling `C:\path\to\sofa-venv\bin\Scripts\activate.bat`.
 Now you can install all dependency through the following commands.
-    Then install the python dependencies.
-Run the following commands in cmd by replacing `path\to\Python312\ ` by the path to you venv bin directory.
+    Then, install the Python dependencies.
+Run the following commands in cmd by replacing `path\to\Python312\` by the path to you venv bin directory.
     ```
     path\to\Python312\python.exe -m pip install --upgrade pip
     path\to\Python312\python.exe -m pip install numpy scipy pybind11==2.12.0
     ```
-    Now, each time you'll want to build or use SOFA, you'll first need to call ``C:\path\to\sofa-venv\bin\Scripts\activate.bat`` to activate this virtual environement and get access to the dependencies.
+    Now, each time you want to build or use SOFA, you first need to call `C:\path\to\sofa-venv\bin\Scripts\activate.bat` to activate this virtual environment and get access to the dependencies.

 -   **Additional libraries**: libPNG, libJPEG, libTIFF, Glew, Zlib, TinyXML2 Download the [Windows dependency pack](https://www.sofa-framework.org/download/WinDepPack/VS-2017/latest).